tinker495/JAxtar/README.md

 ## Result
 We can find the optimal path using a jittable, batched A* search as shown below.
 This is not a blazingly fast result, but it can be used for heuristics using neural networks.
+The tests below were performed on a single A100 80GB GPU.
 ```
 $ python main.py
 Start state